GU-CLASP/GU-CLASP.github.io/content/pages/news/Seminar by Mehul Bhatt/index.md

 Abstract: This talk will address computational cognitive vision at the interface of (spatial) language, (spatial) logic, (spatial) cognition, and artificial intelligence.
 I will present general methods for the semantic interpretation of dynamic visual imagery with an emphasis on the ability to perform grounded reasoning and learning with cognitively rooted structured characterizations of commonsense knowledge pertaining to space, action, and change.
-Focus will be on encompassing: (1) General foundational commonsense abstractions –e.g., of space and motion– necessary for `grounding’ dynamic visual stimuli; (2) Systematically formalised declarative reasoning and learning with commonsense abstractions pertaining to space, space-time, motion, actions & events, and spatio-linguistic conceptual knowledge; and (3) Human-centred interpretable models of computational visuospatial commonsense
+Focus will be on `deep semantics´ encompassing: (1) General foundational commonsense abstractions –e.g., of space and motion– necessary for `grounding’ dynamic visual stimuli; (2) Systematically formalised declarative reasoning and learning with commonsense abstractions pertaining to space, space-time, motion, actions & events, and spatio-linguistic conceptual knowledge; and (3) Human-centred interpretable models of computational visuospatial commonsense